 All music courses that are unique to a music major or a music minor must be completed as specified in the major or the minor curriculum without double-counting or substitution.

-All non-music courses that could count towards a music major or a music minor (and towards a non-music major or a non-music minor), all music courses that could count towards a non-music major or a non-music minor (and towards a music major or a music minor), may be double-counted as determined by the home academic department of the non-music major or non-music minor.
+All non-music courses that could count towards a music major or a music minor (and towards a non-music major or a non-music minor), may be double-counted as determined by the home academic department of the non-music major or non-music minor.

 School of Music students are expected to adhere to all attendance policies for those classes for which they are registered and all final examinations required for those classes at the times scheduled by the University and by the School of Music.
 Each member of the School of Music faculty has an attendance policy specific to his/her classes, which are made available at the start of every semester.
 You may request a clarification of the attendance policy if questions remain; however, under no circumstances should attendance in School of Music classes ever be considered optional.
 All required courses are essential for your professional development.
 Classes may not be missed for rehearsals, lessons, or coachings.
 You must not assume that either private work with a faculty member or attendance at a master class is automatically constitutes an excused absence.
-To petition to be excused, you must submit a Excused Absence Petition Form:
+To petition to be excused, you must submit a Petition (Excused Absence) (also available in HOA 141).

 Private Studio Attendance

-All Carnegie Mellon music majors will be held to a professional standard of behavior and this includes while participating in ensembles.
-Grading for ensembles depends in part upon attendance, dependability, overall cooperation and musicianship.
-The director of each ensemble will state the specific attendance policy for his/her group at the beginning of the academic year.
+All Carnegie Mellon music majors will be held to a professional standard of behavior, and this includes while participating in ensembles.
+Grading for ensembles depends in part upon attendance, dependability, overall cooperation, and musicianship.
+The director of each ensemble will state the specific attendance policy for the group at the beginning of the academic year.
 Policies on excused absences vary within the various activities of the School, and should be clearly understood at the outset.
 Students are responsible for knowing these policies and following them.

 Convocation / Graduate Forum Attendance